 Since the section 5 inspection, in the autumn term, the headteacher retired at the end of December 2013.
 You took up your interim headship post in January 2014; this interim arrangement is due to end in July 2014.
 Governors have appointed a substantive headteacher who is due to take up the headteacher post in September 2014.
-One teacher left at the end of December 2013.
-There is a newly appointed permanent teacher in the Year 4.
-One teacher returned to the school in January 2014 following a period of long-term sick leave.
+The Reception class teacher left at the end of December 2013.
+At present, there is a long-term supply teacher in the Reception class.
 The school business manager also left the school in December 2013.
 At present this post is vacant.
 The local authority is providing business support to the school.
+There is also a long-term supply teacher in the Nursery class.
+At present there is no Early Years Foundation Stage leader.